eveskew/plant_rapid_assessment/README.md

 This repository contains code, data, and figures that support:

 Levin, M.O., J.B.
 Meek, B. Boom, S.M.
 Kross, and E.A.
 Eskew.
-In review.
-Using publicly available data to conduct rapid assessments of extinction risk.
+2022.
+[Using publicly available data to conduct rapid assessments of extinction risk](https://doi.org/10.1111/csp2.12628).
+Conservation Science and Practice.

 ---